HPE E MR416i-p, Gen11, x16 Lanes, Cache, PCI, SPDM Plug-in Storage, Controller

 Select options and limit the number of products

-The controller type determines how data is managed and accessed in a storage system, influencing performance, reliability, and compatibility.
-Understanding the various types is essential for selecting the right controller that meets your specific storage needs and usage scenarios.
+The controller type determines how data is managed and accessed in storage systems, impacting performance, reliability, and scalability.
+Choosing the right controller is essential for optimizing data throughput and ensuring compatibility with your hardware setup.

 RAID controller